-Over the past several years, our Library &Archives (L&A) staff and volunteers have digitized over 230,000 images and placed them on Flickr.com.
+Over the past several years, our Library &Archives (L&A) staff and volunteers have digitized close to 250,000 images and placed them on Flickr.com.
 We believe ours is now the largest aviation related image collection on the web, and it has become very well known among aviation enthusiasts, worldwide.

 Our digitized collection is so popular, according to the Flickr.com statistics page, that our images have now surpassed 160 million views.
 Tens of thousands of comments and tags have been added by the public, excited to share their knowledge about our one-of-a-kind photo archive.
 However, we have over two million images yet to be digitized, so this ambitious project still has a long way to go.